daserades/django-ecommerce/README.md

-# django-ecommerce
+# django-ecommerce-with-stripe

-An e-commerce website built with Django
+An e-commerce site built with Django and Stripe where multiple vendors can sell their products

 ```